hpfem/hermes/doc/src/typical_example/calculation.rst

     // Also do not forget to 'delete []' this after you do not need it. double* coeff_vec = new double[Space<double>::get_num_dofs(&ref_space)];

-    // For example let us project the previous time level solution and use it as initial guess.
+    // For example let us project the previous time level solution and
+    // use it as an initial guess.
     OGProjection<double> ogProjection;
     ogProjection.project_global(ref_space, &previous_time_level_sln, coeff_vec);

-    // And now use it in the NewtonSolver<Scalar>::solve (solver is now NewtonSolver<double>) method. solver.solve(coeff_vec);
+    // And now use it in the NewtonSolver<Scalar>::solve.
+    // (solver is now NewtonSolver<double>) method.
+    solver.solve(coeff_vec);

 One can also use the NOX solver from the Trilinos package (with analogic, but not exactly same methods).
 One needs Trilinos for that.
 And documentation for that is coming.